6.10 Stakeholder meetings

 The PBAC can convene stakeholder meetings with stakeholders:

-- to help inform issues such as the correct place of medicines in treatment regimens, the appropriateness of target populations or choice of comparator.
+- To help inform issues such as the correct place of medicines in treatment regimens, the appropriateness of target populations or choice of comparator.

 A meeting of all relevant stakeholders may provide the PBAC and stakeholders with a greater understanding of the issues and suggest ways to resolve some of the outstanding matters.

-The aim of each meeting is to inform stakeholders of the situation and seek their views.
 These meetings provide information, and are not a de facto appeals mechanism.

 6.10.2 Conduct of the meetings